hmrc/income-tax-mtd-changelog/README.md

 #### Individuals Pensions Income API

-The following change is now available in Sandbox
+New API version 2.0 added in Sandbox with the following changes:

-##### Changed
+##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v2.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Delete Pensions Income
 - Create and Amend Pensions Income

 #### Other Deductions API

-The following change is now available in Sandbox
+New API version 3.0 added in Sandbox with the following changes:

-##### Changed
+##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v2.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Delete Deductions
 - Create and Amend Deductions

+##### Changed

-The URL for the Delete CIS Deductions for Subcontractor endpoint has been updated in v3.0 so that the taxYear is supplied as a path parameter rather than a query parameter
+The URL for the Delete CIS Deductions for Subcontractor endpoint has been updated so that the tax year is supplied as a path parameter rather than a query parameter

 #### Property Business API

-The following change is now available in Sandbox
+New API version 6.0 added in Sandbox with the following changes:

-##### Changed
+##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v6.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Delete a Property Annual Submission
 - Create and Amend a Foreign Property Annual Submission